Quantcast

 Committee Members

-The PDC is chaired by an appointee of the board and the committee is made up of the following members:
+The PDC is chaired by the Director of Hockey Operations (DHO) and the committee is made up of the following members:

 • Representative of the Mite Program

-• VP of Boys Travel hockey (WYHA Board member)
+• VP of Travel hockey (WYHA Board member)

 The PDC welcomes questions and comments about player development.
 Our contact information is available on the WYHA web site.